BillWang04/US_State_Power_Outage/README.md

    - Both states present relatively smaller p-values for outage duration and affected customers.
    - While New York shows a smaller p-value for affected customers (0.115), Florida's findings cross the significance threshold for both outage duration (0.069) and affected customers (0.017).

-#### Noteworthy Insights:

-- **West Virginia** illustrates a moderate effect on affected customers (p-value of 0.212) despite a lower significance level for outage duration (0.049).
-- **Michigan** demonstrates significant customer impact (p-value of 0.367) despite a notably low p-value for outage duration (0.001).
-- **Alaska** exhibits highly significant outage duration (p-value of 0.000) but a moderate impact on affected customers (0.498).
-- **Wisconsin** showcases statistical significance in both outage duration (0.005) and affected customers (0.994), signaling distinctive differences in both aspects.

 ### Conclusion: